szuke/xtuple-extensions/docs/TUTORIAL4.md

 ## xTuple Extension Tutorial
 ### Part IV: Production deployment

-Writing a bit of code on your own laptop is one thing, but it won't do you much good if you can't deploy it into pruduction.
-Unlike previous iterations of field dev, you can't feasibly use a tool like `pgadmin`, or even the classic xTuple `installer`, to get all of this code onto a production database.
-You might be tempted to ssh into the production server and recreate all of this work there, but that's not a good idea either, as doing so will make clean upgrades impossible.
+Writing a bit of code on your own laptop is one thing, but it won't do you much good if you can't deploy it into production.
+Unlike previous iterations of xTuple field dev, you can't feasibly use a tool like `pgadmin`, or even the classic xTuple `installer`, to get all of this code onto a production database.
+You might be tempted to `ssh` into the production server and recreate all of this work there, but that's not a good idea either, as doing so will make clean upgrades impossible.

 The appropriate way to deploy your code into production is to go by way of npm.
 The process is quite easy, actually, and has the added benefit of properly memorializing your source code for maximum reliability and reusability.